ssdev1510/firstproject/Document.md

 ### How to Run test cases through terminal:

-1. After successful Maven build, Copy the war file from the target folder in project location and put that file in the webapps folder of local apache tomcat server.⋅⋅
+1. After successful Maven build, Copy the war file from the target folder in project location and put that file in the webapps folder of local apache tomcat server.

 ![Run]( /testRun.png )
 2. Start the server through terminal- Go to apache tomcat “bin” folder location and run command “startup”.
 ![Test]( /testRun.png )